LLMBias/BiasLens/README.md

-# Benchmarking Bias in Large Language Models during Role-Playing
+# Fairness testing of Large Language Models during Role-Playing

 Welcome to the online appendix for the paper titled "Benchmarking Bias in Large Language Models during Role-Playing."
 Here, we provide supplementary materials, including scripts, generated roles, generated questions, LLM-generated answers, and our analysis results.
 This repository is under the terms of the MIT License.